eerii/hello-bevy/README.md

 this template intends to use as little external dependencies as possible to facilitate version updates and avoid bloat. that said, there are a few awesome community plugins that make everything as easy as possible.

 - [leafwing-input-manager](https://github.com/Leafwing-Studios/leafwing-input-manager): an awesome way of handling input from multiple sources and create simple bindings
-- [bevy_mod_picking](https://github.com/aevyrie/bevy_mod_picking): used to select things on the screen. only the ui picker is enabled by default, used for mouse navigation
 - [bevy-inspector-egui](https://github.com/jakobhellermann/bevy-inspector-egui): optional and only enabled when using the `inspector` feature. it provides a very useful world inspector

 ### license 📝